robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

 ## Maximum delay value

-The maximum `delay` value that can be set in the JavaScript `setTimeout` function depends on the JavaScript implementation and the environment in which it is running.
+The maximum `delay` value that can be set in the Javascript setTimeout method function depends on the JavaScript implementation and the environment in which it is running.

 In most modern browsers and JavaScript environments, the maximum delay value is approximately `2^31 - 1` milliseconds, which is roughly `24.85` days.
 If you attempt to set a delay value greater than this maximum, it will be automatically clamped to the maximum allowable value.